What is Compounded Tirzepatide?

 The same drawbacks as every other weight loss medications: it’s not a magical cure for obesity!
 Losing weight in a healthy way takes time.
 It doesn’t happen overnight, and for some patients, the time it requires can be demotivating.

-That’s why we work with all our patients to create a plan of action that involves more than just prescription treatments like tirzepatide injections.
+That’s why we work with all our patients to create a plan of action that involves more than just prescription treatments like compounded tirzepatide injections.
 It involves an ongoing healthy diet, as well as regular exercise.

 Together, these elements can speed up the weight loss process, making it easier to start seeing results faster.

-The other drawback that some people note is that tirzepatide is a long-term treatment, which means paying for prescriptions for an extended period of time.
+The other drawback that some people note is that compounded tirzepatide is a long-term treatment, which means paying for prescriptions for an extended period of time.
 Unfortunately, since there is no safe, instantaneous way to lose weight, this is just the nature of being on a weight loss journey.

 Just remember: every epic journey starts with the first step.
 Take your first step today and complete your intake form to get started with Elite Health Center NYC.